bbc/tams/docs/appnotes/0018-using-flow-profiles.md

 For edit by reference workflows there is a need both to create new sources and flows for the new item and also combine the segments together to create the new edit.

-If the source content is only coming from a one source (potentially with multiple flows), for example a simple clip, then it is relatively easy to clone the technical parameters of the existing flows and then join the segments to the new flow.
+If the content to be referenced is only coming from a one source (potentially with multiple flows), for example a simple clip, then it is relatively easy to clone the technical parameters of the existing flows and then join the segments to the new flow.
 However if the content for the new edit is derived from multiple sources then there is a need to match the flows from the different sources based on the technical characteristics.
 Currently the TAMS API does not provide an easy method to do this, so it is necessary to compare all the flows in code to find the matches.
 The more sources involved in this process, the harder this becomes.